Accessibility plan for disabled students:

 We aim to uphold UNICEF Convention on the Rights of Children Article 23 (A child with a disability has the right to live a full and decent life in conditions that promote dignity, independence and an active role in the community.
 Governments must do all they can to provide free care and assistance to children with a disability).

 The definition of disability is:

 Physical or mental impairments can include sensory impairments (such as those affecting sight and hearing) and learning difficulties.
-The definition also covers certain medical conditions when they have a long-term and substantial effect on pupils everyday lives.
+The definition also covers certain medical conditions when they have a long-term and substantial effect on students everyday lives.

-Schools and LEAs must:
+Schools, academies and LEAs must:

 - not treat disabled pupils less favourably; and